25 The Strand Topsham EX3 0AX Data via plota.co.uk

 Planning Authority Score

-Exeter ranks #168 out of 282 councils for householder decision speed.
+Exeter is slower than most councils at deciding householder applications, ranking #196 out of 292.
 Householder applications are slightly less likely to be approved here (86%) than the national average (90%).

 Exeter decision performance